azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

 4. <h4> List existing role settings (-ListRoleSettings) </h4>

-      Use this command to list Azure role with PIM assignments at the specified scope that are about to expire in given number of days.
-Use respective parameters to list expiring assignments for a specific role on a subscription or a resource group or a resource.
+      Use this command to list Azure role with PIM assignments at the specified scope to fetch existing settings of a role for both Eligible and Active role assignments.

       ```PowerShell
 	  Get-AzSKPIMConfiguration -ListRoleSettings  `